googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 into the CPAL ColorRecord array.

 The CPAL color data includes alpha information, as well as RGB values.
-In the COLR version 0 formats, a color reference is made in LayerRecord as a palette entry index alone.
+In the COLR version 0 formats, a color reference is made in a LayerRecord as a palette entry index alone.
 In the formats added for COLR version 1, color references include a palette entry index and a separate alpha value within the COLR structure for a solid color fill or gradient color stop (described below).